anonfedora/anonfedora/README.md

 - 🔭 I’m currently working on a MERN stack Web applications...

-- 🌱 I’m currently learning Advanced React and Nodejs
+- 🌱 I’m currently building Advanced Backend (Nestjs, Expressjs) projects

 - 👯 I’m looking to collaborate on projects.

 - 🤔 I’m looking for help with nothing yet 🙂, maybe finding a job.

-- 💬 Ask me about Web Development, Python, Object Oriented Programming etcetera.
+- 💬 Ask me about Web Development, Backend Development, Python, Object Oriented Programming etcetera.

 - 📫 How to reach me: